Crypto terminology glossary

 Blockchains are decentralized ledgers where transactions are recorded.
 The transaction data cannot be altered, making them immutable.
 Because the data is immutable, there is no need to rely on a 3rd party to verify the record of data.
 The reason they are called “blockchains” is because the data is stored in what is known as blocks, each block has a time stamp and is publicly accessible.

-Lion Gaming Group’s are blockchain-agnostic, and can be built on any given blockchain.
+Lion Gaming’s online casino software is blockchain-agnostic, and can be built on any given blockchain.

 Non-fungible Token (NFT)